How to Study for Organic Chemistry

 Mechanisms versus memorization

 You will encounter classmates who try to memorize every reaction as a flashcard.
 This works for the first exam and falls apart at the second.
 There are too many.
-Instead, learn the small set of fundamental mechanism types: SN1, SN2, E1, E2, addition, elimination, electrophilic aromatic substitution, and a few others.
+An AI flashcard maker can help you build mechanism cards faster, but even then, the fundamental approach should be understanding mechanism types, SN1, SN2, E1, E2, addition, elimination, electrophilic aromatic substitution, and a few others, not memorizing individual reactions.
 Once you can run those mechanisms in your sleep, the specific reactions become applications of the same handful of moves.

 Run orgo with a system, not a stack of flashcards